VM state invalid in vCenter inventory due to file lock from an ESX host

 Log in via SSH to the ESXi host identified by the MAC address.

-Run the following command to manually register the VM on that host:
+To accomplish this via the CLI, the following command registers the VM on the connected host:

 vim-cmd solo/registervm /vmfs/volumes/<Datastore_Name>/<VM_Folder>/<VM_Name>.vmx